-The core business of VHL University of Applied Sciences is to educate students to become professionals and to prepare them for the requirements of the labour market.
+The core business of VHL University of Applied Sciences (VHL) is to educate students to become professionals and to prepare them for the requirements of the labour market.
 Based on these starting points, VHL has designed an educational vision, which provides a framework for how the education at VHL is conducted and organised.

 The educational vision states that our educational concept offers space to individual students for the development of their talents and professional competences in an inspiring environment.
 This is subsequently reflected in the following five characteristics for each VHL study programme: